notsopawel/cloudtalks/README.md

 ## HowTo
-Please provide example module usage with links to the applied resources documentation.
+Please please here short instruction how to execute the code, with examples.